mevimo/youbit/README.md

 Because [chroma subsampling](https://en.wikipedia.org/wiki/Chroma_subsampling) will compress away color information with extreme prejudice.
 So instead we save all our information in the luminance channel only.
 This results in greyscale videos, and works much better.
 It coincidentally makes the encoding and decoding process less complex as well.
 <br><br>

-## What is 'bpp'?
+## What is "Bits Per Pixel" (BPP)?
-It stands for 'Bits Per Pixel' and, as you might have guessed, dictates how many bits of information are saved in a single pixel of video.
-A higher bpp allows for a higher information density - a smaller output video in comparison to the original file.
+As you might have guessed, BitsPerPixel is a settings that dictates how many bits of information will be saved in a single pixel of video.
+A higher BPP allows for a higher information density - a smaller output video in comparison to the original file.
 However, it also introduces more corrupt pixels.

-A bpp of 1 means each pixel only has 2 states, 1 and 0, on and off, white and black.
+A BPP of 1 means each pixel only has 2 states, 1 and 0, on and off, white and black.
 This means our greyscale pixels have a value of either 255 (white) or 0 (black).
 During decoding, YouBit treats anything 128 or more as a 1, and everything below 128 as a 0.
 This means YouTube's compression needs to change a pixel's value by at least 127 for it to become corrupt.

-Now consider a bpp of 2.
+Now consider a BPP of 2.
 Two bits have 4 possible states (00,01,10,11).
 So to represent 2 bits, our pixels need to have 4 possible states as well.
 Something like (0,85,170,255).
 The distance between these is now smaller: a change of only 43 is now required to corrupt the pixel.
 Our video will be half the size, but easier to corrupt when YouTube re-encodes it during upload.

+The default settings use a BPP of 1.
+A BPP of 2 is possible, and 3 is experimental.
 <br><br>

 ## Why a framerate of 1?